 If an employee's goal is to get healthy, it's the perfect time to communicate the physical and mental wellbeing benefits you offer.
 Highlight your HSA, talk about your Telemedicine offerings, and if you provide discounted gym memberships or access to Classpass, shout it from the rooftops.

-Leadership and Development professionals, this ones for you!
-The New Year is a time when many employees reflect on what they accomplished in the past 365 days, and how they can invest in their own personal and professional advancement.
+Leadership and Development professionals, this one is for you!
+The New Year is when many employees reflect on what they accomplished in the past 365 days, and how they can invest in their personal and professional advancement.
 This New Year marks the arrival of a new decade, bringing extra employee uncertainty around the future of work and their skills becoming outdated.

-As a result, the first few months of the new year present a great opportunity to upskill staff and expand their capabilities.
+As a result, the first few months of the new year present an excellent opportunity to upskill staff and expand their capabilities.
 Professional development is great for morale, leads to less turnover, and can help people professionals identify top performers.
 Launching a communication campaign around the resources you offer will be well received this time of year, and can create great momentum among your workforce.